 bells in South Asia

-B tiger bells, attached to yak belts as seen in the
+tiger bells, attached to yak belts as seen and the belt given below,

-there is only one report: a tiger bell of the smaller type
+there is one report: a tiger bell of the smaller type

 tiger bells of the C type are produced